Hendrix-CS/csci320/index.md

   * Hard disk and Flash memory through the **file system** abstraction.
   * The Internet through the **TCP socket** abstraction.
 * Write useful programs that:
-  * Deliver operating system services to a user.
-  * Interact directly with the CPU, keyboard, monitor, and RAM.
+  * Interact directly with the CPU, RAM, keyboard, and monitor on behalf of a user.
   * Operate concurrently without errors.
 * Empirically analyze the performance of operating system components.
 * Address cybersecurity issues that arise in these contexts.